mamadou4bah/microservices-with-spring-sectionwise-code/section4/README.md

 ---

 **Description:** This repository has three maven projects with the names **accounts, loans, cards**.
-These three projects will acts as a microservices and these are build by taking **EazyBank** as an example Bank application.
+These three projects will acts as a microservices and these are build by taking **MbaBank** as an example Bank application.
 Below are the key steps that are followed while creating these projects.

 **Key steps:**
 - Go to https://start.spring.io/